MingchenXia/mingchenxia.github.io/seminar.md

 Time: Apr.
 16, 2026 (Thursday) 14:30~15:30, at [USTC Shanghai institute for advanced studies](https://vtmaths.github.io/imfp-igp-seminar/upcoming.html).

-> We obtain a general Ohsawa-Takegoshi extension theorem by using the Ross-Witt Nyström correspondence picture and Berndtsson's theorem in \cite{Bern20}.
+> Abstract: We obtain a general Ohsawa-Takegoshi extension theorem by using the Ross-Witt Nyström correspondence picture and Berndtsson's theorem in \cite{Bern20}.
 In the test configuration (C∗-degeneration) case, our approach gives a quick proof of the Ohsawa-Takegoshi extension theorem without taking limit or using singular weight, which is very different from the Ohsawa-Chen-Blocki-Guan-Zhou approach and the Berndtsson-Lempert approach.
 Another advantage of our approach is that it fits better to the sharp estimate for the weighted Bergman kernel on compact manifold.
 Applications include a sharp lower bound of the Bergman kernel for compact Riemann surfaces and a non-vanishing theorem in terms of (weighted) Okounkov bodies.

 ## Past talks